Configurational entropy and stability conditions of fermion and boson stars: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Dr. Nan Jiang for correspondence and useful comments.
 All numerical calculations were performed on a workstation equipped with 2 Intel Xeon Gold 6140 Processors (72 cpu cores in total) provided by the MSc program “Computational Physics” of the Physics Department, Aristotle University of Thessaloniki.
-This work was supported by the Croatian Science Foundation under the project number HRZZ- MOBDOL-12-2023-6026, by the Croatian Science Foundation under the project number IP-2022-10-7773 and by the Czech Science Foundation (GACR Contract No. 21-24281S).
+This work was supported by the Croatian Science Foundation under Project No. HRZZ-MOBDOL-12-2023-6026, by the Croatian Science Foundation under Project No. IP-2022-10-7773, and by the Czech Science Foundation (GACR Contract No. 21-24281S).